-Kyoto, the ‘City of Ten Thousand Shrines’, is a magical place, especially during the fall season as the entire city is bathed in shades of red, yellow, green, among other colours.
-However, the fall colours are not its sole attractions, come spring; Kyoto gets blanketed by shades of pink, purple and fuchsia, during the world famous Cherry Blossom festival.
+Kyoto, the ‘City of Ten Thousand Shrines,’ is a magical place, especially during the fall season as the entire city is enveloped in shades of red, yellow, green, among other colours.
+Known as ‘Koyo’ or Momiji-Gari (red-leaf viewing), Japan’s autumn season is a highly popular time to travel and witness the full splendour of fall colours.
 Kyoto in Honshu Island of Japan blends traditional Japanese architecture and culture and fuses it perfectly with the magical colours of nature to be the number one destination in fall season.READ MORE: Land Of The Rising Sun: Top Japan Tourist Attractions

-Loire Valley, France
+5. Loire Valley, France

-Loire Valley, renowned for some of the finest French wines and châteaux is one of the key UNESCO World Heritage sites of France.
-However, fall season seems to end the tourist flow along with the usual touristy commerce and highlights it’s true, rustic nature.
+Loire Valley of France is renowned for some of the finest French wines and châteaux, is one of the key UNESCO World Heritage sites of France.
+However, fall season seems to end the tourist flow along with the usual touristy commerce and highlights the true, rustic nature.
 The vineyards and fabled farms shed their leaves and paint the landscape in beautiful fall colours.
 It’s also the time of harvest, so sit back in a warm and cosy barn or a heritage château, sip the finest wine and eat fresh cheese and simply revel in the colourful landscape.READ MORE: 10 Reasons To Visit France – The 3rd Reason Is Our Favourite!

 The Lombardy region in Northern Italy is one of the most visited and popular regions of the country and is famous for its capital, Milan.
-Lombardy, renowned for its cuisine, wines, world heritage sites, museums, music and fashion, appears different from its typical image during the fall.
+Lombardy, Italy is renowned for its cuisine, wines, world heritage sites, museums, music, and fashion, appears different from its typical image during the fall.
 The countryside and charming Italian towns are filled with magical fall colours which tends to get magnified with ample sunlight along with the local festive spirits.READ MORE: Top 10 Reasons To Visit Italy – 3rd Reason Is So Charming!

 The Bavaria region of Germany is renowned for its stunning castles, picturesque old towns and legendary beer and wine festivals.
 The region lies in the beautiful alpine landscape and is filled with serene forests and lakes.
-Bavaria seems a magical land during the fall season, as colours of autumn fill the fields, creating a perfect setting for its several food and wine festivals in its charming cities of Augsburg, Ingolstadt, Nuremburg including the world famous Oktoberfest in Munich.READ MORE: 10 Must Visit Fairy Tale Castles Of Germany!
+Bavaria, Germany seems a magical land during the fall season, as colours of autumn fill the fields, creating a perfect setting for its several food and wine festivals in its charming cities of Augsburg, Ingolstadt, and Nuremberg including the world-famous Oktoberfest in Munich.READ MORE: 10 Must Visit Fairy Tale Castles Of Germany!

-The mystical land of Transylvania in Romania is known as the land of Count Dracula is a place steeped in legend, quirky traditions and practices in a land dominated by medieval castles, mysterious forests and mountains.
+The mystical land of Transylvania in Romania is known as the land of Count Dracula is a place steeped in legend, quirky traditions and practices in a land dominated by medieval castles, mysterious forests, and mountains.
 However, unknown to the world, the fall season tends to lift the veil of the Count Dracula’s spells and livens-up the land with several farm festivals.
-As you soak in the delectable food and wine celebration of Transylvania, don’t forget to enjoy a drive through the Fagaras Mountains filled in stunning fall colours.READ MORE: 10 Best Places To See In Romania That’ll Astound You
+As you soak in the delectable food and wine celebration of Transylvania, Romania, don’t forget to enjoy a drive through the Fagaras Mountains filled in stunning fall colours.READ MORE: 10 Best Places To See In Romania That’ll Astound You

-Jiuzhaigou Valley, China
+9. Jiuzhaigou Valley, China

 China’s Jiuzhaigou Valley in Sichuan province is a UNESCO World Heritage site and a World Biosphere Reserve.
-This beautiful and complex natural park is a protected area for many precious flora and fauna and looks at its best during the fall season.
-In the months of autumn, hues of red, orange and green enhances the appeal of deep blue lakes, colourful Tibetan villages and rainbow colours of the prayer flags.READ MORE: Beyond The Great Wall – 10 Must-Have Experiences In China
+This beautiful and complex natural park of China is a protected area for many precious flora and fauna and looks at its best during the fall season.
+In the months of autumn, hues of red, orange, and green enhances the appeal of deep blue lakes, colourful Tibetan villages, and rainbow colours of the prayer flags.READ MORE: Beyond The Great Wall – 10 Must-Have Experiences In China